Skip to content

 The --agent flag also works with interactive modes:

-terok task start myproj --agent debugger
+terok task run myproj --agent debugger

 Agent .md File Format